arbeit macht frei

 From a prison cell

-The comic interlude is as good or better as anything Chaplin, one of Clair’s favorites, might have created, as the escaped prisoner accidentally knocks a bicyclist participating in a bicycle race, off his vehicle, racing on the bike—mostly to escape the police—over the finishing line to win the race.
+The comic interlude that follows is as good or better as anything Chaplin, one of Clair’s favorite filmmakers, might have created, as the escaped prisoner accidentally knocks a bicyclist participating in a bicycle race off his vehicle, himself racing on the bike—mostly to escape the police—over the finishing line to win the race.

 Louis, in fact, quickly appears to be a winner, successfully robbing a local store, and, after finding temporary employment in a record store, becoming a wealthy industrialist who owns several factories that produce phonograph players.

 Although Louis has achieved wealth, his workers are even worse off than the prisoners on the assembly line, as Clair, combining images reminding one of Fritz Lang’s Metropolis of five years previous with humorous factory scenes that Chaplin would openly steal in his Modern Times, which premiered five years later.
 So similar are the worlds of the prison and in the factory—where a Guard, noticing a slacker, shouts: “Not at work?
 Don’t you know that….”
 To which the factory worker answers “…work is mandatory.
 Because work means liberty”—that, in hindsight, we only link it with the German-inspired phrase, “Arbeit macht frei,” which cynically greeted prisoners and Jews to the concentration camps of Auschwitz, Sachsenhausen, Theresienstadt, Dauchau, and other notorious institutions of death only two years after Clair’s comic film.